modera/ModeraBackendOnSteroidsBundle/README.md

 Bundle makes it easier to optimize backend's loading speed for up to 50%, it does it several ways:

- * Provides console commands which can generate shell scripts which can be used to compile all bundle's extjs classes together using Sencha Cmd
+ * Provides console commands which can generate shell scripts which can be used to compile all bundle's extjs classes together using Sencha Cmd. **NB!
+Generated scripts rely on Docker!**

 ## Installation